forcedotcom/source-deploy-retrieve/Registry Variants TODO.md

 ## doc work

 1. Contributing Metadata (how to test new types using variants before adding to the real registry)
-1. Doc for each preset
+1. Migration process (convert, delete, convert?)

 ---